-Course No Course Title Credits

-Course No. Course flue Credits
+Course No. Course Title Credits

 CS 120 Digital Literacy 3

 MO 5.532 Medical Terminology/Phlebotomists 2

 OA 109 Job Success Skills 1

 OA 2.671 Medical Law & Ethics 3

 PH 5.310 Phlebotomy 8

 PH 5.320 Anatomy & Physiology for Phlebotomists 2

 PH 5.330 Communication/Customer Service for Phlebotomists 2

 WE 1.2804 CWE Phlebotomy 5

 Total Credits: 26

-Polysomnographic Technology9
+Polysomnographic Technology

-This three-term, 44-credit program prepares students for employment as polysomnographic technologists and for the national certification examination by the Board of Registered Polysomnographic Technologists.
+This three-term, 44-credit program prepares students for employment as polysomnographic technologists.
 The program will be offered through a combination of online lecture, hands-on practice, and patient contact in a clinical practicum.
 Courses will include Basic and Advanced Polysomnography, Fundamentals of Sleep Monitoring Equipment, Therapeutic Modalities, Clinical Sleep Disorders, Polysomnography Scoring and Analysis, Exam Prep, Clinical Practicum and Job Success Skills.

 A group of 20 students will move through this program as a cohort.
 The majority of the coursework will be offered online with lab classes meeting on selected Saturdays at LBCC's Albany campus.
-During the third term students will engage in a minimum of 270 hours of clinical experience in a sleep lab.
+During the second- and third-term, students will engage in a minimum of 270 hours of clinical experience in a sleep lab.